ayushkarnawat/rosalind/README.md

 # Navigating the Repo
 The files are meant to be standalone scripts, to be used with the in-built Python 3.5.2 library.

 The `data` folder contains a sample dataset that I downloaded from the ROSALIND website for each problem.
-Note: The data changes everytime you attempt to solve the problem so make sure to change the content of the respective file and save before calling the function in bash using `python {filename}.py` where `{filename}` is the name of the file you want to run.
+Note: The data changes everytime you attempt to solve the problem so make sure to change the content of the respective file and save before calling the function in your favorte terminal using `python {filename}.py` where `{filename}` is the name of the file you want to run.

 # Dependencies
 * Python 3.5.2 -- C'mon you didn't think we would actually do this in Python 2.7?